B.J. Weber has been honored with the following awards:

 Lady of the Mississippi Abbey, whose chaplain, as well as the abbess, provided spiritual direction and mentoring during B.J.'s early years in faith.

 Sheila Weber is co-founder of the New York Fellowship.
+Sheila has been a guest on more than 500 radio and TV programs as spokesperson for a variety of causes.
 A native of the Washington, D.C. area, Sheila has worked as a U.S. Senate press aide, a staff writer at"McCall's" magazine, an actress and media spokesperson for the JESUS film project, solo vocalist, and director of public relations for a large international rehabilitation facility.
 Sheila has an honors degree in Journalism and Economics from American University, and was a President's Scholar for her Masters in Management (public policy focus) from New York University.
 Sheila is director of many public relations and communications endeavors--The National Preaching Initiative sponsored by The Wilberforce Forum, the Bible Literacy Project, an effort to increase study and literacy of the Bible in American public schools, and THE BETTER HOUR, a documentary film about William Wilberforce, which aired on national public television.
-Most recently, she attained prestige media coverage for two renowned scholarly reports--" Taxpayer Costs of Divorce and Unwed Childbearing" and "For a New Thrift: Confronting the Debt Culture"--released by the Institute for American Values.
+She attained prestige media coverage for two renowned scholarly reports--" Taxpayer Costs of Divorce and Unwed Childbearing" and "For a New Thrift: Confronting the Debt Culture"--released by the Institute for American Values.

 She served six years on the Vestry of Calvary-St. George's Church, a dual parish, located on historic Gramercy and Stuyvesant Parks.
-She is currently launching a new collaborative effort to celebrate National Marriage Week USA to strengthen marriage and reduce divorce rates.
 Sheila has been vitally instrumental in supervising and managing The New York Fellowship.
 She serves an ongoing hospitality ministry of fellowship, outreach events, dinner gatherings, overnight guests, and hosting travelers from around the world, through the New York Fellowship hospitality house in midtown Manhattan.

 Cate Middleton Capozzi moved to New York City as a teenager to pursue a modeling career.
 Instead of finding fame and fortune, she discovered a revived personal relationship with Christ, that had begun in childhood, and ultimately led her into fulltime Christian service in New York City.